sampwhite/dynamicruntime/core/src/main/resources/md/DynamicType.md

  of value that populates the *group* field depends on how users are organized, but the *group* value is targeted if any sharding is done on the table.
 The value for *group* may also vary depending on the type type of data being stored.
+* isTopLevel - Whether the columns *lastTranId* and *touchedDate* should be added to the table.
+Generally if these columns are added then the table should be treated as a locking table to initiate transactions.
 * <other> - Other fields that define storage options in a private communication with data storage solution.

 An Index object can either be: